bloomberg/memray/README.md

 - Find memory leaks.
 - Find hotspots in code which cause a lot of allocations.

-Note that pensieve only works on Linux and cannot be installed on other platforms.
+Note that memray only works on Linux and cannot be installed on other platforms.